The Netherlands Job Search

-Most employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess a a valid Luxembourg work permit.
+Most employers, who are subject to heavy fines if they hire illegally, will not offer a job to a foreigner who does not possess a valid Netherlands work permit.
 In addition, any work “on black” will never qualify you for a work permit.
 Furthermore, such unofficial employment can quite often lead to exploitative working conditions.
 If you are caught, you can be hit with hefty fines or even barred from the country.

-Use a free access to the services of the Netherlands Employment Service, “Centrum voor Werk en Inkomen” (CWI)
+Use free access to the services of the Netherlands Employment Service, “Centrum voor Werk en Inkomen” (CWI)

 Speculative applications are common in the Netherlands.
 Before sending an application, make a telephone call to the human resources manager.

 Run the Netherlands job search using the best job search engine on the Internet to date!

 To run the Netherlands job search, simply type keywords into the Wat/What box describing the kind of job you want, and enter a city, a province or postal code in the Waar/Where box.
 Then click the Zoek/Find button or hit the Enter key on your keyboard.